Horlawhumy-dev/drugstoc_inventory/README.md

 A simple Django backend for a inventory mananagement that manages users, products, orders and reports.
 It supports basic CRUD (Create, Read, Update, Delete) operations for all services.

+### Note: Future enhancements would be to use:
+** Redis for catching
+** Kafka for sending stream of orders
+** Introduce email engine for notifications

 ## Features

 - Endpoints for managing users authentication and authorization with RBAC